ckrushton/ProDuSe2/README.rst

   $ produse
   Usage:   produse <command> [options]
   Commands:
-  adapter_predict Identifies the degerate barcode used in a set of FASTQ files run             Runs all steps of the ProDuSe pipeline listed below trim            Removes barcodes from FASTQ files collapse        Identifies duplicates,and merges duplicates into a consensus
+  adapter_predict Identifies the degenerate barcode used in a set of FASTQ files run             Runs all steps of the ProDuSe pipeline listed below trim            Removes barcodes from FASTQ files collapse        Identifies duplicates,and merges duplicates into a consensus